Valdes-Tresanco-MS/gmx_MMPBSA/README.md

   Ligand files and info that are needed to perform the calculation.
 If the ligand are not defined, we generate it from that of the complex.

-  -lm <Structure File>  A *.mol2 file of the unbound ligand used to parametrize ligand for GROMACS.
+  -lm <Structure File>  A *.mol2 file of the unbound ligand used to parametrize ligand for GROMACS
+                         using Anetchamber.
 Must be defined if Protein-Ligand (small molecule) complex was define.
+No needed for Proteins, DNA, RNA, Ions and Glycans.
-                         Antechamber output *.mol2 is recommended (default: None) -ls <Structure File>  Structure file of the unbound ligand.
+                         Antechamber output *.mol2 is recommended. (default: None) -ls <Structure File>  Structure file of the unbound ligand.
 If ligand is a small molecule, make sure that you define above -lm option.
 Allowed formats: *.tpr (recommended), *.pdb, *.gro (default: None)